goodsoftwareengineering/time-align-old/README.md

 - routing and pretty urls

 ## long term cleanup
+- use spec on app-db to validate every action
 - pull out all state from core and put it in view
 - merge selectio handlers into an entity selection handler
 - all handlers have non-anon functions